-The EU can support the sugar sector with specific market measures, in particular private storage aid and a collective bargaining system for growers.
+The EU can support the sugar sector with specific market measures, in particular private storage aid, measures against market disturbance and measures to solve specific problems.

-Private storage aid can be granted taking into account market prices, minimum prices, costs and margins.
-The European Commission may grant this aid in order to to keep a certain volume of sugar out of the market, during a certain period, in case of a severe market disturbance.
+Private storage aid is granted when taking into account average recorded Union market prices, the reference thresholds and production costs.
+The European Commission may grant this aid in the case of a particularly difficult market situation or economic development having a significant negative impact on the margins of the sector in order to keep a certain volume of sugar out of the market during a certain period.
 The CMO rules foresee additional support measures in case of severe market disturbances due to sharp increase or decrease in prices, amongst others.

-Trade policy is an exclusive power of the EU – so only the EU, and not individual member states, can legislate on trade matters and conclude international trade agreements.
+Trade policy is an exclusive power of the European Union – so only the EU, and not individual EU countries, can legislate on trade matters and conclude international trade agreements.
 International trade is also governed by rules of the World Trade Organisation (WTO).

-As a major importer of cane sugar, the EU grants duty-free access for to the EU market to developing countries under the "Everything But Arms" (EBA) agreement and Economic Partnership Agreements (EPAs) with the African Caribbean and Pacific (ACP) countries.
+As a major importer of cane sugar, the EU grants duty-free access to the EU market to developing countries under the "Everything But Arms" (EBA) agreement and Economic Partnership Agreements with the African, Caribbean and Pacific countries.